 The asset acquisition and resolution business includes the Company's discounted loan activities, including residential and commercial loans and the related real estate owned.
-Residential finance includes the Company's acquisition of single family residential loans to non-conforming borrowers, which began in late 1994 and which are recorded as available for sale, and the Company's historical loan portfolio of single family residential loans to recorder as available for sale, and the company's historical loans held for investment.
-The commercial finance activities include the Company's origination of commercial real estate loans held for investment, the origination and purchase of multi-family residential loans available for sale, investments in subordinate securities, and investments in low income housing tax credit partnerships.
+Residential finance includes the Company's acquisition of single family residential loans to non-conforming borrowers, which began in late 1994 and which are recorded as available for sale, and the Company's historical loan portfolio of single family residential loans the Company's origination of commercial real estate loans held for investment, the origination and purchase of multi-family residential loans available for sale, investments in subordinate securities, and investments in low income housing tax credit partnerships.
 Low income housing tax credits of \$7,715, \$5,410 and \$2,013 were earned as part of the commercial finance activity for the years ended December 31, 1995, 1994 and 1993, respectively, and are not reflected in the above table.
 Investment management includes the results of the securities portfolio, whether available for sale or investment, other than subordinate interests, and the retail banking operations include the results of the Company's retail branch network which consists of one branch at December 31, 1995.
 Included in income from continuing operations for retail banking are gains on sales of branches, net of profit sharing expense, of \$4,344 and \$50,080 for the years ended December 31, 1995 and 1994, respectively.